 - Section A Britain: Health and the people: c1000 to the present day.
-This topic studies the development of medicine, surgery, anaesthetics, treatments and improvements in public health since the Middle Ages. - Section B Elizabethan England, c1568 1603.
-This unit studies the challenges and changes that took place when Elizabeth I was queen and assesses the impact of religion, trade, foreign affairs and her private life on England and its people.
+This studies the velopment of medicine, surgery, anaesthetics, treatments and improvements in public health since the Middle Ages all the way up to the modern day. - Section B Elizabethan England, c1568 1603.
+This studies the challenges and changes that took place when Elizabeth I was queen and assesses the impact of religion, trade, foreign affairs and her private life on England and its people.